 Depression is one of the

 In addition to the stigma and stress that can contribute towards depression, a 2019 review highlights the potential role of the immune system.
 Evidence suggests that the chronic stress and inflammation HIV places on the immune system can result in chemical changes associated with depression, anxiety, and suicide.

 Suicide ideation, attempts, and risk are high among people living with HIV.

 If people suspect that a person is at immediate risk of suicide, they should call 911 or a local emergency number.
 People should try to provide as much accurate information as the emergency services require.

 HIV can cause inflammation throughout the body, including the spinal cord and brain.
-This can result in central nervous system diseases that can affect the nervous system, cognition, or mental processing.
+This

 For example, HIV encephalopathy is a potential complication of HIV due to inflammation of the brain.
 It may cause a person to experience sudden shifts in mood or behavior, forgetfulness, and confusion.

 HIV treatment typically involves a combination of ART, which can control and suppress the virus.
 Following a treatment plan can be difficult, however strategies are available that can help.

 While ART can help manage symptoms of HIV, some drugs may